walmartlabs/lacinia/docs/tutorial/designer-data.rst

 a new Designer type.

 Notice that we've defined the ``:designers`` field as ``(not-null (list :Designer))``.
-This is somewhat overkill (the world won't end if we generate a nil instead of an empty list), but demonstrates that the ``list`` and ``not-null`` modifiers can nest properly.
+This is somewhat overkill (the world won't end if the result map contains a nil instead of an empty list), but demonstrates that the ``list`` and ``not-null`` modifiers can nest properly.